Coughlan-Lab/simple_camio/README.md

 ## Differences with the main branch:

 -   Here models are called "content", because the term is more user friendly.
-- All contents are stored in the content folder, that will be shipped with the executable: adding a content to this folder makes it available through the GUI.
+-   All contents are stored in the content folder, that will be shipped with the gui executable: adding a content to this folder makes it available through the GUI.
-- Paths in the content json files are relative to the content directory.
+-   Paths in the content json files must be relative to the content directory.
 -   Each content json must have a name, a description and a preview fields; the preview is the 2D map for 2D contents or a rendering of the mesh for 3D contents.
 -   Each content folder must contain a toPrint file that the user should print before using the model.
-For 2D contents it's a pdf, for 3D an obj.
+For 2D contents it's a pdf, for 3Ds an obj file.
 -   A calibration map is used only for calibration, to avoid doing the calibration with a 2D content even if the user has selected a 3D content.
-- The revised branch code is stored in the model folder.
+-   The revised branch main code is stored in the model folder.